jooptodon/benhamill.github.com/_posts/2020-08-18-wtf-is-white-culture.md

-In order for white people to cease the damage we do and undo the damage we have done to other people's cultures (and to people sort of… _through_ their culture or with respect to their culture) we will have to rediscover for ourselves what it means to have a culture.
+In order for white people to cease the damage we do and undo the damage we have done to other people's cultures (and to people sort of… _through_ their culture or with respect to their culture) we will have to rediscover for ourselves what it means to have a culture, and how we can construct a culture _now_.

 I suspect that this does not mean looking backwards.
 This doesn't mean reconnecting with your (perceived) Nordic heritage as an excuse for racism and